larham/searchpass/README.md

 * Read the output: it should be either "happiness", or "time to change".

 * Close the terminal window to clear the local password variables that were created above.

+P.S., if you need to change, here's an xkcd hint on how to easily create a [memorable, unique, strong password](https://xkcd.com/936/)